anshuman1998/cgm_uvb/README.md

 # Next thing to do: Transpose the 41 x 14 array from the second program, and then implement a simple linear interpolation to
 # find nH for each ratio.

-# EXPECTED DATE OF COMPLETION: 19 OCT 2019.

 # ---------------------------------------------------------

 #